minjibir/task-management-service/README.md

-# Task Management Service
+# **Task Management Service**

-This is Java based microservice for managing tasks, built with Quarkus.
-It provides a RESTful API for creating, updating, retrieving, and deleting tasks.
+This project is a microservice for managing tasks.
+It provides a simple RESTful API for creating, retrieving, updating, and deleting tasks.
+It is designed to run as a stand-alone, containerized backend, making it easy to deploy and connect to any front-end application.

-This service is built as a native executable and containerized to run entirely within Docker, with a PostgreSQL database for persistence and Flyway for schema management.

-## Tech Stack & Design
+## Tech Stack & Design Decisions

+This section provides an overview of the technology used and the key architectural decisions made.

+### Tech Stack

-* **Framework:** Quarkus (for high-performance, low-memory native executables)
+* **Framework:** Quarkus
 * **Language:** Java 21
-* **Database:** PostgreSQL (LTS version 17)
+* **Database:** PostgreSQL 17 (LTS)
-* **Persistence:** Hibernate ORM with the Panache Repository pattern
+* **Persistence:** Hibernate ORM (Panache) & Flyway
-* **Database Migrations:** Flyway (for version-controlled schema)
-* **Containerization:** Docker & Docker Compose
+* **API:** RESTful (JAX-RS)
+* **API Documentation:** OpenAPI (Swagger UI)

+### Design Decisions

+#### API Design: RESTful

+A RESTful API was chosen over other patterns (like gRPC) for several key reasons:

+* **Simplicity & Client Experience:** As this is a consumer-facing API, REST is universally supported and provides the simplest integration experience for web or mobile clients.
+* **Simple Workflow:** The service's operations are simple request-response, which does not require the performance benefits or complex streaming capabilities of gRPC.
+* **Browser-Native:** REST is natively supported by browsers, making it the natural choice for a service that will be consumed by a front-end application.

+#### Framework: Quarkus

+Quarkus was selected as the ideal framework for this project's container-first requirement.

+* **Container-First:** Quarkus is specifically designed to build lightweight, fast-booting native executables, making it perfect for efficient Docker deployments.
+* **Developer Experience:** It provides a familiar development model (based on Jakarta EE standards) while adding powerful features.
+* **Integrated Tooling:** It includes out-of-the-box support for generating container images and native executables, which simplified the build process.
-* **API Documentation:** OpenAPI (Swagger UI) is automatically generated.
+* **Out-of-the-Box OpenAPI:** The OpenAPI (Swagger UI) documentation is generated automatically via an extension, fulfilling the client generation requirement with minimal configuration.

-* **Design:** Task uniqueness is enforced by a `UNIQUE` constraint in the database.
-All development, testing, and production environments are configured to use Flyway for a consistent schema.
+#### Architecture: Simple & Focused

+Given the straightforward nature of the domain (CRUD for tasks), the service implements a "Transaction Script" pattern.
+This means the business logic is handled directly within the resource layer (`TaskResource`), avoiding unnecessary layers of abstraction or the complexity of a full Domain-Driven Design (DDD) approach.

 ## Prerequisites